Gankare/portfolio/SpellSlingers/README.md

 </details>

 <details>
-<summary>Bookpile script, this script takes books and tounges from the bookcontroller script and makes random piles with them </summary>
+<summary>Bookpile script, this script takes books and tongues from the bookcontroller script and makes random piles with them </summary>

 ---